darrturner5/Thermal-Tracking-Experiment/progress.md

 # 3/20/26
 - Soldered together a power board for the servos.
-- Used a RC snubber circuit to suppress current spikes of servos
+- RC snubber circuit to suppress current spikes of servos.

   ![IMG_8512](https://github.com/user-attachments/assets/bb98e616-a400-40fd-8a2a-7dc0f0accb32)